 - They are not always going to like the answers we give them.
 However, no matter if they like it or not, remember to praise their problem-solving, resource/information-seeking efforts.
 If we actually lived near the ocean and needed to plan for a tsunami we would have just continued on our research journey.
 “Yes buddy, we could have a tsunami here but I am so proud of you for wanting to think through the options.
 What questions do you have about how we plan to be safe?”
 Or, if I had told my daughter “no” because she threw a huge fit about the vitamins I can still say, “I am so glad you asked me about having vitamins.
 What questions do you have to make sure you are able to get a gummy next time?”

 Well, there you have it.
 Thanks for hanging with me.
-That was easily one of the longest blog posts I have ever written but this change in my parenting language has been so gosh darn effective with my worrisome, tear-prone kiddos that I really wanted to pass it along.
+This change in my parenting language has been so helpful with my worrisome, tear-prone kiddos that I really wanted to pass it along.
 I truly hope it may be helpful for you in growing investigative, independent, resource-obtaining little humans.
 The same ones who will come to us someday and say, “I had a problem and I figured out what I needed to know, all on my own!”